Jordan: Tourism

 Modern entertainment, recreation and souqs in urban areas, mostly in Amman, also attract tourists.
 Recently, the nightlife in Amman, Aqaba and Irbid has started to emerge and the number of bars, discos and nightclubs is on the rise.
 Alcohol is widely available in tourist restaurants, liquor stores and even some supermarkets.
 Valleys including Wadi Mujib and hiking trails in different parts of the country attract adventurers.
 Hiking is gaining popularity among tourists and locals.
 Places such as Dana Biosphere Reserve and Petra offer numerous signposted hiking trails.
 The Jordan Trail, a 650 km hiking trail stretching the entire country from north to south, crossing several attractions, was established in 2015.
 The trail aims to revive the tourism sector.
 Moreover, seaside recreation is present on the shores of Aqaba and the Dead Sea through several international resorts.

 Jordan has been a medical tourism destination in the Middle East since the 1970s.
 A study conducted by Jordan's Private Hospitals Association found that 250,000 patients from 102 countries received treatment in Jordan in 2010, compared to 190,000 in 2007, bringing over $1 billion in revenue.
 Jordan is the region's top medical tourism destination, as rated by the World Bank, and fifth in the world overall.
 The majority of patients come from Yemen, Libya and Syria because of the ongoing civil wars in those countries.
 Doctors and medical staff have gained experience in dealing with war patients through years of receiving such cases from various conflict zones in the region.

 Natural treatment methods can be found in both Ma'in Hot Springs and the Dead Sea.
 The Dead Sea is often described as a 'natural spa'.
 It contains 10 times more salt than the average ocean, which makes it impossible to sink in.
 The high salinity of the Dead Sea has been proven therapeutic for many skin diseases.
 The uniqueness of this lake attracts several Jordanian and foreign vacationers, which boosted investments in the hotel sector in the area.

 Natural resources

+Jordan was the seventeenth most water-stressed country in the world in 2022.

 Jordan is among the most water-scarce nations on Earth.
 At 97 cubic metres of water per person per year, it is considered to face "absolute water scarcity" according to the Falkenmark Classification.
 Scarce resources to begin with have been aggravated by the massive influx of Syrian refugees, many of whom face issues of access to clean water in informal settlements (see "Immigrants and Refugees" below).
 Jordan shares both of its two main surface water resources, the Jordan and Yarmuk rivers, with neighbouring countries, adding complexity to water allocation decisions.
 Water from Disi aquifer and ten major dams historically played a large role in providing fresh water.
 The Jawa Dam in northeastern Jordan, which dates back to the fourth millennium BC, is the world's oldest dam.